 Thanks for being awesome.
 Introduction to the subjective nature of music methodologyI've said it before and I'll say it again.
 Music is an artform, Audio is a science.
 The two joined together create the magic that is a great record.
 Certain things are subjective, others are concrete.
 There are principles behind audio production that can help you to get a better sound on your recording, but the application of these principles will almost never be a 'one size fits all' approach. project goals - the ideal soundSo your song is structured out.
 You've got your go-to tone. that's great.
 You've imagined your ideal sound and that's probably the hardest part.
 Now we get into the tricky bit...
 Laying it down in such a way that the end product matches your initial vision.
 I remember my first dozens of songs.
 I would set out with the intention to make a Punk song or a Dub song, but somehow it didn't turn out the way I planned it to.
 Why? was it lack of experience?
 Was it lack of the correct tools or my inability to use them?
 I may never know.
 Sometimes the unexpected can be a real treat, sometimes it's just a disappointment. a myriad of toolsIn our modern digital age, we've got a nearly unlimited variety of tools to choose from.
 For example, what kind of microphone is best for a male vocal? answer, It depends on the singer, his pitch, his Timbre (the tone of voice,) the positioning, and the room.

-Gene Media ProductionsCody Gene is an Independent Record Producer from BC Music Methodology & Creative Lifestyle
+Gene Media ProductionsCody Gene: Record Producer Music Methodology & Creative Lifestyle

 #